 Our eye movement (visual hierarchy) is mostly based on the arrangement of the visual elements font size, colour, texture and white space on a web page.

 The principle of the visual hierarchy should guide how a designer arranges the information according to its importance for visitors to convert in the process.

 Your website calls to action, forms, and value propositions need to be clear and visible from the arrangement of content for the website visitor to understand the action needed.

 Knowing the objective that you would wish to achieve, should guide you to draw the attention of viewers to that element of significant value to your business.

 For example, if you are having an e-commerce website any prospects would need to grasp where the price tag of a product is, where added to a chart is and the check out too.
-The eye needs to land on these areas automatically for you to increase in your sales.
+The eye needs to land on these areas automatically for you to increase your sales.

 First, find out which information is the most important and which is less crucial.
-This will guide on how to position them.
+This will guide you on how to position them.

 2. Grid Systems